akononovicius/physRisk-content-repository/articles/2012/wolframs-elementary-automatons.md

 mathematics and computation theory there are a class of cellular automatons which are known as elementary automatons.
-This class of cellular automatons is restricted to the one dimensional grid (in the figures below the second dimension, ordinate (vertical) axis, is time) with cells either on or off.
+This class of cellular automatons is restricted to the one dimensional grid (in the figures bellow the second dimension, ordinate (vertical) axis, is time) with cells either on or off.
 Another important simplification is that the actual state of the cell at given time, \\\(  x\_{i,t}  \\\), depends only on the previous state of the same cell and the previous